jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/write/_tappableof.md

 function _tappableOf(uint256 _projectId) private returns (uint256 fundingCycleId) { ... }
 ```

+* Arguments:
   * `_projectId` is the ID of the project to find a tappable funding cycle for.
 * The function is private to this contract.
 * The function returns the ID of a tappable funding cycle.